bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 ## Suggested Next Cleanup Batch

-The next useful slice should address name-resolution observability without blocking annotation removal:
+Name-resolution observability is now in place.
+The next useful cleanup slice should address the audit/reporting boundary without blocking annotation

-1. Add an inspection helper tied to the real rule-inference conversion path.
-2. Strengthen name-resolution parity tests so they compare resolved symbols from inference against `lookup_value_signature(...)`.
-3. Give `lookup_value_signature(...)` a clear parity/audit role, or demote it to test-only code if a better audit API emerges.
+removal:

+1. Add an audit result shape that distinguishes Haskell inference failures, retained semantic signature differences, and legacy `CM::Type` bridge failures.
+2. Report bridge failures as compatibility failures instead of Haskell inference failures.
+3. Compare retained Haskell predicates separately from bridged model constraints for one or two explicit rules.
-4. Convert another small binding only after the stronger resolution test covers its call shape.
+4. Convert another small binding only after its call shape is covered by the stronger resolution tests and the compatibility bridge remains narrow.

 ## Signature Modes